Recruitee/plug_limit/LIMITERS.md

 Cons:
 * More complex implementation than fixed window, translating into more Redis CPU resources usage.
-* Limiter state is stored as a Redis hash with two values: requests count and timestamp.
+* Limiter state is stored as a Redis hash with three numeric values: remaining requests count, tokens count and timestamp.
 It means higher Redis memory requirements than for a fixed window algorithm.

 Inputs:
 * function set by `:key` value should return list with a single string.
 String will be used as a